-You also have to use the card a lot to earn the perks.
-And that just equals more spending you might otherwise have avoided if you weren’t trying to reach the next reward level.
+You have to use the card a lot to earn the perks.
+This just equals more spending you might have avoided if you weren’t trying to reach the next reward level.
 Your risk of debt has just increased.
-Stick to cash and spend only what you have.
+Stick to cash and spend only what you have budgeted for.
 Eventually, you’ll see the rewards that come with building real wealth.

 4. “They’re easy to pay off every month.”

 Maybe.
 But we’ve heard more than a few stories of people who planned to pay off their balances each month but fell into a trap along the way.
-Little by little their spending increased until those minimum payments didn’t seem so bad.
-From there, their debt swelled faster than Violet Beauregarde after she chomped Willy Wonka’s chewing gum.
+Their spending slowly increased until those minimum payments didn’t seem so bad.
+From there, their debt swelled faster than Violet Beauregarde after she chomped on Willy Wonka’s chewing gum.
 Don’t let your debt turn into a larger-than-life blueberry.

 5. “They’re necessary to build a credit score.”

 A high credit score means just one thing: You’ve interacted with debt a lot.
-It does not mean that you’re winning with money.
-In fact, it measures nothing about your relationship with money other than how much you like to borrow.
+It does not mean you’re winning with money.
+In fact, it doesn’t measure anything about your relationship with money other than how much you like to borrow.
 So why would you want a high credit score?
 Because it allows you to take on even more debt in the future?
 No way, José!

 6. “They make our dreams reality.”

-Credit cards give us opportunities that we otherwise would never have.
-Instant gratification, right?
-If our only way to those opportunities is going into debt, we might need to reexamine our hearts.
-That’s because overspending often signals a deeper problem.
-When we constantly hunger for stuff, we’re suffering from discontentment and materialism.
-We compare ourselves to the Joneses (who are probably in debt themselves!), and we feel shame and inadequacy when we don’t measure up.
+Credit cards give us opportunities we would never have otherwise.
+It’s all about instant gratification, right?
+If our only way to those opportunities is by going into debt, we might need to examine our hearts.
+Overspending often signals a deeper problem.
+When we constantly crave stuff, we’re suffering from discontentment and materialism.
+We compare ourselves to the Joneses (who are probably in debt themselves!), and feel shamed and inadequate when we don’t measure up.

-Sometimes we don’t realize how easily credit cards can harm our finances and our hearts until we step back and really look at the root cause of our addiction to them.
-When we understand how dangerous they are—and the lies that we’ve been told about them—we can break up with these pesky pieces of plastic more easily.
+Sometimes we don’t realize how easily credit cards can harm our finances and hearts until we step back and really look at the root of our addiction.
+When we understand how dangerous they are—and the lies we’ve been told about them—we can break up with these pesky pieces of plastic more easily.